melmzv/huwiwiQuartoThesis/README.md

 - `doc`: This directory contains Quarto file (.qmd) that include text and program instructions for the paper rendering.
 The file is rendered through the Quarto process using Python and the VS Code extension, integrating code, results, and literal text seamlessly.

-> **🌳 Tip:** To easily present your thesis directory structure (e.g., to your supervisor), you can copy and paste it directly from within VS Code using the [Extension](https://marketplace.visualstudio.com/items?itemName=Fuzionix.file-tree-extractor&ssr=false#overview).

 > [!TIP]
+> - To easily present your thesis directory structure (e.g., to your supervisor), you can copy and paste it directly from within VS Code using the [Extension](https://marketplace.visualstudio.com/items?itemName=Fuzionix.file-tree-extractor&ssr=false#overview).
 > - Download the [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=axelrindle.duplicate-file) for duplicating files.
 This will streamline your workflow by allowing you to duplicate files directly within Visual Studio Code, rather than manually copying and pasting in Finder (Mac) or File Explorer (Windows). :wink:
 > - Another fresh tip to synchronise vertical or horizontal scrolling in splitted view in VS Code.
 To enable it, type in the Command Palette the action name `Toggle Locked Scrolling Across Editors`.
 This is particularly useful when aligning the config file with the corresponding Python file, for example. :woman_technologist:
 > - Here is a new tip for [references.bib](doc/references.bib) file!
 If you're working with multiple citation formats, consider setting up Zotero's Quick Copy feature to directly copy BibTeX-formatted references into the `bib` file.
 This can save time and ensure consistency in your bibliography.
 Learn more about the Quick Copy feature :point_right: [here](https://www.zotero.org/support/creating_bibliographies#quick_copy).